AyuVirgiana/face-recognition-attendance-anti-spoofing/README.md

 - (https://github.com/timesler/facenet-pytorch.git) by timesler
 - This project is supported by Silent-Face-Anti-Spoofing belongs to [minivision technology](https://www.minivision.cn/).Special thanks to Minivision for providing the anti-spoofing models used in this test.
 Github Link : (https://github.com/computervisioneng/Silent-Face-Anti-Spoofing.git)

-# Additional Information
-The system uses the InceptionResnetV1 model for face recognition and MTCNN for face detection.
-Make sure to have a compatible GPU for faster processing (optional, but recommended).

 # Contributors
 - Ayu Purnama Virgiana (210040171)